johnemaynard/light-bookmarklet/README.md

 * Is fat free & gluten free

 ## Install
-Download or Clone, then open `install.htm` in your browser and follow the directions.
+Download or Clone, then open `install.htm` in your browser and follow the instructions.